Baylor Business Fellows

 Admission to Baylor Business Fellows major is competitive and is separate from and subsequent to admission to Baylor University.
 Although the major is designed to appeal to students with high SAT/ACT scores and class rank, or National Merit designees, admission is based on more than scores and grades.
 Consideration is given to genuine intellectual curiosity and a desire to excel in business studies as well as achieve a broad education in the humanities.

-For new students after admission to the University, the applicant must apply in writing to the Director of the Baylor Business Fellows.
+For new students after admission to the University, the applicant must apply online at www.baylor.edu/business/fellows.
 The application includes two letters of recommendation from current or former teachers and an essay explaining how the applicant would benefit from the program.
 Applications are generally evaluated in February and notifications are sent out the first of March.
 Applications then are considered on a rolling basis from March through May 1.
 There are no freshman admissions between May 1 and the end of the fall semester.

 The major is designed for incoming freshmen, although in special cases admission is open to transfer students with less than 36 Baylor credit hours after previous school credits have transferred, current Baylor students with at least five semesters remaining at time of application, and current students in good standing transferring from the University Scholars Program.